Disclosure: This experience was provided free of charge; all opinions are my own.

 - Location: 2261 Avenida De La Playa, La Jolla, CA 92037

-Everyday California is located on the main street of La Jolla, which is on Avenida De La Playa.
+Everyday California is located on the main street of La Jolla, on Avenida De La Playa.
 They are near the end, and you can park in the residential area that surrounds it.

 Upon arriving at Everyday California, we got checked in for our tour and browsed the nice collection of shirts from their original clothing brand before picking up our gear for the kayaking trip.
 After getting fitted with wetsuits (it was overcast, so it was cold), we headed down to the water, got a kayak introduction, and set out with our group.

 Most of the paddling is in the beginning and the end, as you make your way from the beach to the caves and back.
-Peter and Trevor were our guides, and they made sure everyone had a good time with lots of fun jokes and an overall good attitude.
+Peter and Trevor were our guides, and they made sure everyone had a good time with lots of fun jokes and great attitudes.

 When we got to the seven caves, we sat in the water and learned the names and histories of the caverns themselves.